BlakeCLewis/kiln_logger/README.md

 Parts and pieces: I think it adds up to ~ $70 and some shipping.

-- Raspberry pi: any of these will work, $10 Zero W is cheapest, if you are running w/o  a desktop it will suffice
+- Raspberry pi: any of these will work, $10 Zero W is cheapest, but a Pi 3b runs much faster and will give a desktop.

 		https://www.adafruit.com/product/3775